CazzTete/King-s-Mercy_Epitech/README.md

 # King-s-Mercy_Epitech
 A defender game in c using csfml.
-Made with Twister AKA clément1 bérard.
+Made with Twisterrr AKA clément1 bérard.